martin-rauber/sunset-calc/readme.md

 #calibration peak correction factor with CH4
 calibration_peak_correction_factor <- mean(NDIR_calib$CH4.area)/CH4_area$value
 ```
-The shown script is valid for both TC and OC calculation, only the following section is different:<br>
+The shown script is valid for both TC and OC calculation, only the following section is different:

 **TC**

 ```
 #Calculate area for each peak and total
 #total carbon